- Level 2

 In short, no. No classroom-based training course can give you full competency - be very wary of anyone claiming they can.
 Our classroom-based assessments are designed to bridge the gap between classroom learning and workplace competency.
 We will be sure to provide you with the relevant workbooks and competency proformas to be observed and signed off within the workplace according to your local policy.

-About Sight and Visual Impairment Awareness
+Sight and Visual Impairment Awareness Training

 This Sight and Visual Impairment Awareness training gives you the knowledge and skills to confidently help and communicate with people who are visually impaired.